edidiongapostle/c_is_fun/README.md

 # Changes
 I will make changes on this README as I take on this journey.
 I would be looking for new projects as I get better.

+# Coding Style
+All programs will be written with Betty coding style and must be checked before compiling.